neighbour-hoods/Reputation-likes/README.md

 ## Implementation as a Separate DNA

-- Any front-end module should be able to call this 'Like' DNA for it's users to validate other users.
+- Any front-end module should be able to call this 'Like' DNA for its users to validate other users.
 - Likes are always issued by a user towards a 'base entry' that is created by another user.
 The 'base entry' is undefined by us.
 It could be a post, a photo, a blog, audio file etc.
 - The maximum likes a user can attach to a base entry is 1. (discuss)